 - Another problem with farm solution is that it requires a farm administrator to install solutions and also in most of the times it requires IIS reset on all the front-end servers.
 Always difficult to install, upgrade a farm or sandboxed solution.

 - On the other hand SharePoint add-ins, architecture is different compared to SharePoint solutions.

 - Microsoft designed Add-ins in such a way that it works both in Office 365 environment as well as within the on-premise environment.

-– Add-in codes never run in SharePoint server.
+- Add-in codes never run in a SharePoint server.
 There are two types of add-ins: one is SharePoint hosted add-ins where the code runs inside the browser on the user’s computer because it contains only client-side code.
 And the other one is a provider hosted app where the code runs in an external website and it contains server-side code.

 - Add-ins can be installed from Office store or from Add-in catalog sites, Office Add-ins does not need any IIS to reset for adding to the site, it is easy to find, install and upgrade.
 Add-ins can be installed on both on-premise as well as in SharePoint Online.

 - Add-ins code is authenticated and runs under a distinct identity.
 Add-ins permissions can be configured independently of user permissions.